 Crafty Electronics Book

-Helen Leigh’s first book in her own name is The Crafty Kid’s Guide to DIY Electronics, published by McGraw Hill.
-This entertaining, hands-on introduction to electronics and making is suitable for beginner to intermediate makers ages 8 and up.
+Helen Leigh’s first book is The Crafty Kid’s Guide to DIY Electronics, published by McGraw Hill.
+This entertaining, hands-on book teaches electronics and making through embroidery, origami and wearables.

 The Crafty Kid’s Guide to DIY Electronics helps you create awesome DIY electronics projects using fabric, paper, and craft―no coding or electronics knowledge needed!
 This fun guide features 20 creative and quirky projects that bridge the gap between electronics and craft.
 Each hands-on project builds electronics and craft skills in a fun way, using cheap, readily available electronics and craft materials―conductive thread, sewable LEDs, copper tape, small motors, and simple sensors.